N-M-Luna/recipe-box/README.md

 By June 18, I would like to have finished debugging all my inevitable bugs.
 If I'm done before then, I would like to use aggregation or lookups in the /recipes/search route; so the app can have filters for the recipes.

-## Future features
+## Future features/Bugs

+- Fix: Make use of plural names of ingredients.
-- The grocery list displays each ingredient only once.
+- Add: The grocery list displays each ingredient only once.
 TODO: Add smart unit conversions.